epistemehealth/about-source/content/policy/privacy-policy.md

 If you use the eLife LENS reader by clicking on the ‘XML’ link in articles, your browser will use mathjax.org to download JavaScript to display mathematical formulae.
 For more information, visit [mathjax.org](https://www.mathjax.org/).

-### SendGrid
+### Twilio/SendGrid

-We use SendGrid to provide transactional email services.
+We use Twilio's SendGrid service to provide transactional email services.
 These are the emails you receive when you create an account, reset your password or submit a paper.
 We do not use email open tracking or click tracking.
-However, information about or sent through these emails may be retained for a period of time in accordance with SendGrid's [Privacy](https://sendgrid.com/policies/privacy/) and [Security](https://sendgrid.com/policies/security/) policies.
+However, information about or sent through these emails may be retained for a period of time in accordance with Twilio's [privacy statement](https://www.twilio.com/legal/privacy), [GDPR program](https://www.twilio.com/gdpr), and SendGrid [security policy](https://sendgrid.com/policies/security/).

 ## How We Use Your Information